-- 1. Historically, the main vehicular route between Barnsley and Manchester ran directly through Silkstone Village Centre.
+1. Historically, the main vehicular route between Barnsley and Manchester ran directly through Silkstone Village Centre.
 At this time, most of the buildings in the local area were located along High Street resulting in a linear form of development pattern.
-The Church of All Saints, dating back to the 12th century, was situated prominently as a local landmark at the intersection of High Street, Barnsley Road and Silkstone Lane. - 2.
-In the mid-1800s, Silkstone Common was not established as a well populated area.
-In support of local industy, Silkstone Common was served by the Manchester, Sheffield and Lincolnshire Railway with a station just off Knabbs Lane. - 3.
-Mapping from the mid-1900s shows the further growth of Silkstone, with development breaking away from the existing linear layout of the village, creating estate-like housing layouts comprising of numerous cul-de-sacs. - 4.
-By the mid-1900s Silkstone Common had developed in a linear pattern along the main routes of Knabbs Lane, Ben Bank Road and Moorend Lane. - 5.
-The historic mapping shows estate-like post-war housing being developed in Silkstone Common, set back from the main routes through the village. - 6.
-Present day mapping of Silkstone and Silkstone Common shows that both villages have grown and now comprise predominantly of numerous small cul-de-sacs. - 7.
-The Dodworth Bypass connecting from the south end of Silkstone High Street and re-joining Barnsley Road to the east of the village has reduced through traffic coming into the village.
+The Church of All Saints, dating back to the 12th century, was situated prominently as a local landmark at the intersection of High Street, Barnsley Road and Silkstone Lane.

+2. In the mid-1800s, Silkstone Common was not established as a well populated area.
+In support of local industry, Silkstone Common was served by the Manchester, Sheffield and Lincolnshire Railway with a station just off Knabbs Lane.

+3. Mapping from the mid-1900s shows the further growth of Silkstone, with development breaking away from the existing linear layout of the village, creating estate-like housing layouts comprising of numerous cul-de-sacs.

+4. By the mid-1900s Silkstone Common had developed in a linear pattern along the main routes of Knabbs Lane, Ben Bank Road and Moorend Lane.

+5. The historic mapping shows estate-like post-war housing being developed in Silkstone Common, set back from the main routes through the village.

+6. Present day mapping of Silkstone and Silkstone Common shows that both villages have grown and now comprise predominantly of numerous small cul-de-sacs.

+7. The Dodworth Bypass connecting from the south end of Silkstone High Street and rejoining Barnsley Road to the east of the village has reduced through traffic coming into the village.

-Silkstone has a wealth of historic buildings owing to its industrial heritage.
-The adjacent photographs are a small selection of the listed buildings and scheduled monuments within the area which contribute to the historic character of the villages.
-The location of these buildings is illustrated on the plan on page 20.
+Silkstone has a wealth of historic buildings owing to its industrial heritage, including listed buildings and scheduled monuments within the area which contribute to the historic character of the villages.